CloudCIX/cloud_validator/README.md

 `Robot`: Every Region has Robot functionality and has an account in its COP.

-`validating Region`: It is the Region you are trying to validate its functionality with this software.
+`Validating Region`: The Region you are validating the functionality of.

-`validating COP` : It is the COP where your validating Region is adopted/registered to.
+`Validating COP` : The COP where your Validating Region is adopted/registered to.

-`User account`: One must have an account registered in validating COP to make API requests.
+`User Account`: One must have an account registered in Validating COP to make API requests.

-`Robot account`: validating Region is an address and has an account in its COP.
+`Robot Account`: Validating Region is an address and has an account in its Validating COP.

+# Settings

+The following are settings required for Cloud Validator to be able to build infrastructure and test a Region.

 - `CLOUDCIX_API_URL` - API url for the validating COP.
-- `CLOUDCIX_API_USERNAME` - Username of the user account registered in validating COP.
+- `CLOUDCIX_API_USERNAME` - Username of the User account.
-- `CLOUDCIX_API_PASSWORD` - Password of the above user account.
+- `CLOUDCIX_API_PASSWORD` - Password of the User account.
-- `CLOUDCIX_API_KEY` - API key provided by the validating COP to the above user.
+- `CLOUDCIX_API_KEY` - API key provided by the Validating COP to the User Account.
-- `CLOUDCIX_API_VERSION` - Current CloudCIX api version, which is 2.
+- `CLOUDCIX_API_VERSION` - Current CloudCIX API version, which is 2.
 - `CLOUDCIX_API_V2_URL` - V2 API url for the validating COP.
-- `ROBOT_USERNAME` - Validating Region's Robot account username.
+- `ROBOT_USERNAME` - Validating Region's Robot Account username.
-- `ROBOT_PASSWORD` - Validating Region's Robot account password
+- `ROBOT_PASSWORD` - Validating Region's Robot Account password
-- `ROBOT_API_KEY` - Validating Region's Robot account API key.
+- `ROBOT_API_KEY` - Validating Region's Robot Account API key.

-All above `CLOUDCIX_API_` and `ROBOT_` fields are required and supplied in settings.py file to run this software smoothly.
+All above `CLOUDCIX_API_` and `ROBOT_` fields are required and supplied in settings.py file.
 These fields can be received from your PAM Operator.